John Francis Donoghue: Archbishop of Atlanta

 On June 22, 1993, John Paul II appointed Donoghue as the sixth archbishop of Atlanta, replacing Archbishop James P. Lyke.
 Donoghue was installed on August 19, 1993.On becoming archbishop, Donoghue began a program of school building to accommodate the growing population of the archdiocese.
 He also worked to provide more Spanish-speaking priests for the increased Hispanic population.

 In April 2004, Donoghue sent an edict to the priests in the archdiocese forbidding the selection of women to perform the traditional foot washing ceremony on Holy Thursday.

 Retirement

 John Paul II accepted Donoghue's resignation as archbishop of Atlanta on December 9, 2004; he was succeeded by Bishop Wilton D. Gregory.

 John Donoghue died of respiratory failure in Atlanta on November 11, 2011, at age 83.
 His body lay in state at the Basilica of the Sacred Heart of Jesus in Atlanta until his funeral mass on November 17, 2011, at the Cathedral of Christ the King in Atlanta.

 Viewpoints

 Abortion

-Donoghue said in 2004 that Catholic politicians who support abortion rights for women should be denied communion.
+Donoghue said in 2004 that Catholic politicians who support abortion rights for women should be denied the eucharist.